-Coiled straps are continuous utility straps which can be cut to length at the jobsite.
-The new patent-pending CSHP high-performance coiled strap features a raised embossment that makes it easy to install with a standard pneumatic framing nailer.
+Coiled steel straps are continuous utility straps which can be cut to length at the jobsite.
+The new patent-pending CSHP high-performance coiled strap features a raised embossment that makes it easy to install with a power framing nailer.
 This new tested feature provides improved performance — resulting in fewer nails, shorter straps and overall lower installed cost.

 This product is compatible with many power framing nailers and nails.

 Use only nails with concentric, full-round heads that comply with ASTM F1667.

 Do not use 28° wire-weld nails, or any nails with offset, clipped, or D heads.

 Place the tool's nosepiece in the CSHP fastener feature.
 The outer ring of the power framing nailer nosepiece should fit within the outer ring of the fastener feature.
 Install a few nails to ensure nail install acceptance.
 The nail should be seated into the center of the CSHP fastener feature.
 Adjust air pressure or drive depth to achieve the correct nail placement.
 Operate framing nailers in single-drive, sequential-actuation mode only.
 Do not overdrive nails.
 See "Typical CSHP Installation" details in the image gallery.

 Lap splicing of coiled straps can be used to extend standard strap lengths for designing continuous drag elements and diaphragm chord members.
 The Strap Lap Splices table provides the minimum splice length (Lsp) and fasteners, within the splice length, to achieve the highest allowable capacity of the strap.

 The Allowable Loads for Alternative Nailing table provides information for coiled straps when installed with different nailing schedules.
 The highest allowable load given for each model is limited by the steel capacity.